smf-steve/mips_subroutine/mips_subroutine.md

     mips_subroutine – execute a MIPS subroutine

 ### SYNOPSIS

+  1. mips_subroutine entry [ arg ... ]

+     In the simplest form, entry is the name of the subroutine followed by a list of arguments.
+A file, named 'entry.s' must contain the subroutine 'entry'.

+  1. mips_subroutine [-L file] [-A type] [-R type] entry [ arg ... ]

+     In this extend form, a list of command line options can be provided to load a set of files, to declare the argument type, and to declare the return type.

-    mips_subroutine [-A] [-S] [-L file ... ] [-s] [-a after] [-b before] name [ arg ... ]
+  1. mips_subroutine [-b before] [-a after] entry [ arg ... ]

+     In this extend form, the user can specify a set of instructions to be executed before or after the execution of the 'entry' subroutine.
+Such instruction can be useful to prepare the environment or to transform the output of the subroutine.
+In the following example, the 'decode' subroutine is called after the execution of the 'encode' subroutine.
+In such a case the command line argument should match the output.

+     ```bash
+     $ mips_subroutine -a 'jal decode' encode 43
+     43
+     ```

+     Two predefined uses of the '-a' option are provided to simplify the command line.

+        * mips_subroutine [-t] [-r reg] entry [ arg ... ]

+     In this form,  all the $t0 registers are printed to stdout via the `-t` option.
+An number of specific registers can be printed to stdout via the `-r` option

+  1. mips_subroutine [-f frame] entry [ arg ... ]

+     In the final form, the structure of the frame can be specified.

+  Note that all of the above command line options can be used together, and can be presented on the command line in any order, any number of times,

 ### DESCRIPTION
-    A MIPS subroutine is assemble and execute.
-It is presumed that this subroutine is defined within the file `name`.s, and has a label `name` which serves as the entry point for code execution.
-The subsequent command line arguments are processed and then passed to as parameters to the subroutine `name`.
+    A MIPS subroutine is assembled and executed.
+It is presumed that this subroutine is defined within the file `entry`.s, and has a label `entry` which serves as the entry point for code execution.
+The subsequent command line arguments are processed and then passed as parameters to the subroutine `entry`.

+    Each argument's type is interpreted as the simplest type possible, using the duck rule.
+    That is to say, if it looks like a duck, it is a duck.
+As such, the argument "3" is passed as an integer, the argument "3.2" is passed as a double, and whereas the argument "3\0" is passed as a string.
+The '-A' option can be used to define the type of all input arguments.

-    Each of the `arg` values are passed to the subroutine the MIPS subroutine convention.
+    Each of the `arg` values are then passed to the subroutine using the MIPS subroutine convention.
     That is to say the first 4 arguments are staged in $a0 - $a4 (for integers) or $f12 and $f14 (for doubles), and subsequent arguments are positioned on top of the stack.
-    The top of the stack holds the last argument.

-    Each argument is converted, by default, to either an integer or a double, whenever possible.
-Otherwise, the argument is passed as a string.
-Command line options exist to override this default.
+    (Three different frame types can be used, which impacts the location of these arguments on he stack.)

     After execution, the return value of the subroutine is printed on stdout.
-It is presumed that this value is an integer.
-Command line options exist to modify the type of the output value.
+It is presumed that the return value is an integer.
+The '-R' option can be used to define the type of the return value.

-    Two sets of command line options are available.
-The first set, which are capitalized letters, are related to input.
-Whereas the second set, which are lower case, are related to output.

 ### COMMAND LINE OPTIONS
     The following options are available to manage the input: